 Building on the mainstreaming efforts and in preparation for the next phase of the SWHAP, a pilot Diversity Programme was launched in South Africa on 5 April.
 The aim of the Programme is to help partners ensure consistency of implementation of diversity policies and strategies using existing HIV and wellness programmes.
 Using social dialogue, the pilot will provide a baseline assessment identifying the risks and diversity environments within select organisations after which a strategy for sustainable economic development will be created.
 The Programme will encompass three phases; awareness and sensitisation on diversity within HIV, health and wellness; alignment and review to map and profile diversity elements of each organisation; and finally, implementation (including mobilisation for stakeholder participation) and monitoring and evaluation.

-Five organisations including the National Union of Metalworkers of South Africa (NUMSA), Atlas Copco, Reality Wellness Group and Quant) are participating in the pilot.
+Four organisations (National Union of Metalworkers of South Africa (NUMSA), Atlas Copco, Reality Wellness Group and Quant) are participating in the pilot.
 Already launch activities have been conducted as well as a two-day capacity building workshop for 30 programme participants preparing them for facilitation of social dialogues within their workplaces.

 NUMSA and Reality Wellness Group have completed their social dialogues and are now in the process of developing their identified activity plans for implementation based on the outcomes of their dialogues.
 Quant and Atlas Copco are currently in the dialogue phase and various wellness elements are being explored.